kyleblocksom/connect-lex-better-together/guide.md

 **Amazon Lex Concepts:**

-•	Intent: An intent represents an action that the user wants to perform.
+- **Intent:** An intent represents an action that the user wants to perform.
 You create a bot to support one or more related intents.
 For example, you might create a bot that orders pizza and drinks.
 For each intent, you provide the following required information:

-o	Intent name: A descriptive name for the intent.
+- **Intent name:** A descriptive name for the intent.
 For example, OrderPizza.
 Intent names must be unique within your account.

-o	Sample utterances: How a user might convey the intent.
+- **Sample utterances:** How a user might convey the intent.
 For example, a user might say "Can I order a pizza please" or "I want to order a pizza".

-o	How to fulfill the intent – How you want to fulfill the intent after the user provides the necessary information (for example, place order with a local pizza shop).
+- **How to fulfill the intent:** How you want to fulfill the intent after the user provides the necessary information (for example, place order with a local pizza shop).
 We recommend that you create a Lambda function to fulfill the intent.
 You can optionally configure the intent so Amazon Lex simply returns the information back to the client application to do the necessary fulfillment.

 In addition to custom intents such as ordering a pizza, Amazon Lex also provides built-in intents to quickly set up your bot.
 For more information, see Built-in Intents and Slot Types.